• 7 min read

 There’s nothing extra you need to do to comply with the new law.

-• If you booked your rental before 1 January 2026, the kilometer road tax will be paid at pick-up.
+• If you booked your rental in 2025 and travelling in 2026, the kilometre road tax is paid during the online check-in a few days before pick-up or at pick-up.
 Everything is explained clearly when you collect your car, with no extra steps required.

-• If you book on or after 1 January 2026, the kilometer road tax is included directly in the booking funnel, so the full cost is visible upfront.
+• If you book on or after 1 January 2026, the kilometre road tax is included directly in the booking, so the full cost is visible upfront.

 In both cases, there is no registration required and no paperwork at pick-up or drop-off.
 Your focus can stay where it should be: choosing the right vehicle and planning a safe route.